Building Chewie Mode with Claude

 Check out Chewie Mode on Github

 The visual language came from early hip hop concert posters, especially the ones collected in the book Born in the Bronx.
-Those posters rely on oversized type, starbursts, simple rules, and bold layouts printed on colored paper.
+Those old hip-hop posters relied on oversized type, starbursts, simple horizontal rules, hand-drawn illustrations and bold layouts printed on colored paper.

-The name came from the starting point.
-The original theme is called Solo, which immediately made me think of Han Solo.
-The headlines in this theme stretch across the page and carry some of that same energy, so Chewie Mode felt appropriate.
+The name came from the base theme.
+As a Star Wars fan, Solo immediately made me think of Han Solo.
+The headlines in this theme stretch across the page and carry some of that same Chewbacca shouting "Raarghh!" energy, so Chewie Mode felt appropriate.
 It is also a small nod to the hidden Chewbacca mode on Smugglers Run at Disneyland.

 Reworking the Homepage